On the Informativeness of Specification Tests for Estimator Validity: Conclusion

 \section{Conclusion}

-This paper studies the local asymptotic properties specification tests and asymptotically efficient estimators.
-Although many studies have examined the properties of specification tests and estimators separately, there have been few studies that examine the connection between specification tests and estimators.
-We show that the directions of local deviation that can be detected by locally unbiased specification test are orthogonal to those that cause asymptotic bias in asymptotically efficient estimators.
-This means that locally unbiased specification tests cannot detect bias in asymptotically efficient estimators.
-Although often used to check the validity of estimators, it is a misuse to use specification tests to examine the validity of estimators.
+This paper studied the local asymptotic properties of specification tests and asymptotically efficient estimators in a broad class of semiparametric models.
+We showed that the directions of local deviation detectable by locally unbiased specification tests are orthogonal to those that induce asymptotic bias in asymptotically efficient estimators.
+As a result, specification tests alone cannot generally be used to assess the asymptotic validity of efficient estimators.
+Furthermore, Hausman tests not only provide limited information about the bias of efficient estimators, but may also lead researchers to select inefficient estimators that suffer from asymptotic bias.

+Our results should not be interpreted as suggesting that specification tests are completely useless.
+Rather, our results clarify the precise sense in which specification tests are informative and the limitations of the conclusions that can be drawn from them.
+In particular, interpreting the outcome of a specification test as evidence for or against the validity of an estimator requires additional assumptions that are often left implicit in empirical applications.
+By making these assumptions explicit, our analysis clarifies the conditions under which specification tests can be used to draw conclusions about estimator validity.